Canada backs down from crop chemical ban, adds restrictions

-The chemical, made by Germany's Bayer AG (BAYGn.DE), is part of the neonicotinoid class of pesticides that farmers have sprayed on crops since the 1990s.
+The chemical, made by Germany’s Bayer AG, is part of the neonicotinoid class of pesticides that farmers have sprayed on crops since the 1990s.
 Farmers use imidacloprid to protect apples, potatoes and other fruits and vegetables from aphids and beetles.

 Environmental groups have long said neonics harm beneficial aquatic insects when the chemicals accumulate in ponds and rivers.
 Those bugs are food for birds and fish.